msantos/gen_icmp/README.md

         enable pinging all addresses per hostname pass {multi, true}
         to options.

-        A ping payload contains a 12 byte timestamp generated using erlang:now/0.
-When creating a custom payload, the first 12 bytes of the ICMP echo reply payload will be used for calculating the elapsed time.
-To disable this behaviour, use the option {timestamp,false}
-        (the elapsed time in the return value will be set to 0).
+        A ping payload contains an 8 byte timestamp in microseconds.
+When creating a custom payload, the first 8 bytes of the ICMP echo reply payload will be used for calculating the elapsed time.
+To disable this behaviour, use the option {timestamp,false} (the elapsed time in the return value will be set to 0).

         The timeout defaults to 5 seconds.